MrPowerScripts/reddit-karma-farming-bot/README.md

 ## Prep (IMPORTANT)

 First, you need to create a Reddit account, and then create an app on reddit.com.
-After creating a Reddit account follow step 1 [of this guide](https://hackernoon.com/build-a-serverless-reddit-bot-in-3-steps-with-node-js-and-stdlib-sourcecode-e5296b78fc64) to get your app details such as client ID and secret
+After creating a Reddit account [go here to create an app](https://old.reddit.com/prefs/apps/). follow step 1 [of this guide](https://hackernoon.com/build-a-serverless-reddit-bot-in-3-steps-with-node-js-and-stdlib-sourcecode-e5296b78fc64) to lear how to create the app and get your app details such as client ID and secret

 ## NEW!
 Run it on Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/MrPowerScripts/reddit-karma-farming-bot)